WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### Who did you help this week?

 * Helped SF get set up on GitHub and using it :tada:
+  * KW: Oh fun!
+Well done! 🌠

 #### Who helped you this week?

 * IS helped even more with the platform development roadmap and setting milestones/issues
+  * KW: Fab!
 * IKG helped with ethics
+  * KW: Super helpful - really glad you're road testing 🗺️
 * SB helped with making a beautiful page for meetups
+  * KW: 🙌

 #### What did you achieve?